md-safiulsadik/academic-materials/README.md

     return 0;
 }
 ```
-*Checks if a number is even or odd, and then tests for specific divisibility.
+*Checks if a number is even or odd, and tests for specific divisibility.
 Demonstrates conditional logic in C.*

 </details>